jdhanju/microsoft-test/README.md

  - I would have tried to not use recursion in this project.
 I used it in files like SmallestSubTree.js because it made the solution a lot easier.
 But the downside is scalability.
 If we have a very large binary tree then the call stack may overflow.

 - I would have liked to keep everything on a single page, and not make my application scrollable.
-I ended up making the output section larger because I wanted out output to be easy to read.
+I ended up making the output section larger because I wanted the output to be easy to read.
 If I had the extra time I would have spent more time trying to get everything to fit on a single page, but still look nice, and be very readable.

-- I did create some unit tests, but I would have liked to add more, and test every component.
+- I did create some unit tests, but I would have liked to add more, and test every React component.

 ### Fun extras I added
 - Users are limited to uploading .json and .txt files